Aaron-Bopp/TIM/00_Meta/Personal/How I process repressed emotions.md

 tags: node/evergreen, node/personal
 aliases:
   - null
-sr-due: 2021-12-15
+sr-due: 2021-12-21
-sr-interval: 1
+sr-interval: 3
 sr-ease: 130
 ---

 #### [[How I process repressed emotions]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

 1. Triggering event.
 Usually these happen it situations where I am [[masking]], so sometimes I don't really notice the event, but sometimes it will trigger [[Hypervigilance]]
 2. Some amount of time of feeling low/shitty/meh.
 If the event was strong it can be short because I can recognize the event and can identify the emotion, but sometimes it builds over days and then I have to parse through everything that's happened to me to find the source
 3. Recognizing/verbalizing the ACTUAL emotion, not the defense-mechanism produced feeling or rationalization.
 This usually involves breaking down the logic of my [[defense-mechanisms]].
-It feels like a [[mindfullness]] exercise.
+It feels like a [[mindfulness]] exercise.
 What am I thinking about this feeling, how does that actually relate to the feeling, is it bringing out the feeling or pushing it back in.
 4. Sob uncontrollably
 5. Try to work through the emotion with healthily using [[self-love|self-validation]] like "It's okay" repeated over and over.